Heavy Gauge Thermoforming

 The types of thermoformed products that are constructed using twin-sheet forming include foam-filled products, equipment with dual colors and multiple textures, air ducts, and products with varying levels of thickness.

 When forming plastic material into fine-tuned and detailed shapes, pressure forming gets the job done.
 The characteristics closely associated with this process are crisp detail, formed in texture, custom color, and tight tolerance.
 The aesthetics of pressure formed products rival other forms of thermoforming.
 Pressure forming is able to construct thermoformed parts in a wide variety of colors and textures.
 This allows pressure forming to be great for creating recreational and medical equipment.

 The injection molding process has its setbacks but only when misused.
 When handled correctly and used for the right projects, it can be just as effective as other parts of thermoforming.
 Projects that have many unit requirements tend to side with injection molding due to the low per unit molded part cost.
 The high tooling cost of this method is then negated or diminished significantly due to the savings made by the inexpensive units.
 They also excel in creating the more difficult and advanced parts within thermoforming.

 Injection molds are introduced to high pressure.
 The benefit of this is that the plastic sheet hugs tighter around the mold.
 This allows for fine and intricate details to be added into the design.

 Thermoforming Company Conveniently Serving Georgia

-Searching for a Thermoforming company servicing the entire state of Georgia including Atlanta, Macon, Savannah, Columbus, Athens, and Augusta?
-Contact the leaders in custom thermoformed plastic, Advanced Plastiform, Inc. API offers customers the expertise of staffed engineers and on-site manufacturing and inventory management.
+If you are searching for a Thermoforming company servicing the entire state of Georgia including Atlanta, Macon, Savannah, Columbus, Athens, or Augusta contact the leaders in custom thermoformed plastic, Advanced Plastiform, Inc. API offers customers the expertise of staffed engineers and on-site manufacturing and inventory management.
 From concept to delivery, API is your solution for heavy-gauge custom plastic manufacturing.